vanribeiro/30days-Of-JavaScript/challenge-files/05 - Flex Panel Gallery/README.md

 That's all folks! 😃

-Thanks WesBos to share this with us! 💖
+Thanks [WesBos](https://github.com/wesbos) to share this with us! 😊💖

 ---